 (4) activities executed by the Chairman, Vice-chairman, members of the Board and sub-committee members, including meeting allowances and other remuneration of the aforesaid persons.

-The Institute shall prepare and submit a balance sheet, working account and profit and loss account to the auditor every year within one hundred and twenty days after the end of the accounting year.
+The Institute shall prepare and submit a balance sheet to the auditor within sixty days after the end of the accounting year.

-The Office of the Auditor-General of Thailand shall be the auditor of the Institute for every accounting year and shall prepare an audit report to the Board.
+The Office of the Auditor-General of Thailand or person approved is auditor of the Institute and shall prepare an audit report to the Board.

 Section 24.
-The Institute shall submit an annual report to the Board for submission to the Council of Ministers showing balance sheet, working account and profit and loss account certified by the auditor together with the auditing report and the result of work carried out by the Institute in the preceding year.
+The Institute shall submit an annual report to the Board for submission to the Minister showing balance sheet reviewed by the auditor together with the auditing report as well as showing the Institute’s performance in the preceding year.